Mo-AnalyticAce/Data-Analysis-of-Medical-Appointment-/README.md

 Most Busy Doctors: Doctors D001 and D003 finished the highest number of appointments (6 each).

 Highest Cancellations: Doctor D002 had the most cancelled appointments (8), followed by Doctor D001 (7)

+##Strategic Recommendations
+The Problem: Over half of all booked slots are wasted because patients cancel or do not show up (51.50% combined).

+The Fix: Send automatic text or WhatsApp reminders 24 hours before the appointment date to let patients easily confirm or change their slots.

+The Problem: Tuesdays and Wednesdays are packed, but Thursdays are very slow.

+The Fix: Move routine check-ups and non-urgent appointments to Thursdays to balance the weekly schedule.

+The Problem: Doctors D002 and D001 have the highest number of cancellations (8 and 7 dropped slots).

+The Fix: Review these specific doctors' schedules to see if they are being overbooked or if their patients are experiencing long wait times.

+The Problem: Chemotherapy, MRIs, and X-Rays are your most utilized and highest-cost procedures.

+The Fix: Keep these specific medical machines well-maintained and schedule regular service checks to avoid any clinic downtime.

+The Problem: Chemotherapy is your biggest revenue driver, and most patients prefer paying with Credit Cards or Insurance.

+The Fix: Make sure insurance approvals for high-cost treatments are processed quickly so the clinic does not face payment delays.

+The Problem: Young adults (19–35) and male patients make up the largest share of clinic visits.

+The Fix: Design health awareness campaigns or flexible after-hours booking slots that target this active group to keep them engaged.